Compiled Graph Neural Networks

 Basic Usage

-Once you have a PyG model defined, simply wrap it with torch_geometric.compile()
+Once you have a PyG model defined, simply wrap it with torch.compile()

 to obtain its optimized version: